Florida company TAPs into answers

 Study shows advantages of charging electric heavy-duty vehicles with small modular nuclear reactors

-Nuclear and hydrogen could be the ideal fuel for recharging electric trucks, opening potential markets for developers of small modular nuclear reactors (SMRs).
+Nuclear energy from small modular reactors or microreactors could provide electricity or hydrogen for recharging electric trucks.
 That’s according to a University of Michigan study funded by Emerging Energy Markets Analysis, an Idaho National Laboratory (INL) initiative.
-This analysis addresses a critical aspect of low-emission energy transitions, said Steve Aumeier, senior advisor of INL’s
+This analysis addresses a critical aspect of low-emission energy transitions, said Steve Aumeier, senior advisor of INL’s strategic […]